 The workflow starts with your target schema version.
 Choose any from the list.
 It ensures that we can validate your extension manifest while you're writing it, allowing you to spot any issues early on.

-Extensions use developer certificates for signing and packaging extensions.
+Developer certificates are used to sign and package your extension.
 Choose Generate new ones to generate a new set of certificates kept in VS Code's storage.

 Check the extension's settings to get the exact path to where your credentials are stored.